Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have gone over the current 48-point total in five of six games this season.
+- Middle Tennessee and its opponents have combined to put up more than 48 points in five of six games this season.

-- Southern Miss' games have gone over 48 points in just one opportunity this season.
+- Southern Miss' games have gone over 48 points in only one opportunity this season.

-- These two squads surrender a combined 57.1 points per game, 9.1 more than this contest's over/under.
+- Saturday's over/under is 4.3 points higher than the combined 43.7 PPG average of the two teams.

-- The Blue Raiders and their opponents have scored an average of 58.3 points per game in 2021, 10.3 more than Saturday's total.
+- Blue Raiders games this season feature an average total of 58.3 points, a number 10.3 points higher than Saturday's over/under.

-- In 2021, games involving the Golden Eagles have averaged a total of 49.4 points, 1.4 more than the set total in this contest.
+- The 48-point over/under for this game is 1.4 points below the 49.4 points per game average total in Golden Eagles games this season.

 Middle Tennessee Stats and Trends

-- This season, the Blue Raiders won ATS in their only game as a favorite of 14 points or more.
+- The Blue Raiders covered the spread in their only game when favored by 13.5 points or more.

 - Middle Tennessee's games this year have hit the over on two of six set point totals (33.3%).

-- Middle Tennessee is 2-0-1 against the spread and 3-1 overall this season when the team scores more than 28.4 points.
+- When Middle Tennessee records more than 28.4 points, it is 2-0-1 against the spread and 3-1 overall.

-- In games that Middle Tennessee churns out over 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.
+- When Middle Tennessee amasses more than 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.

-- The Blue Raiders have seven turnovers this season, equal to the number of takeaways for the Golden Eagles.
+- The Blue Raiders have seven giveaways this season, while the Golden Eagles have seven takeaways .

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.